Who are the best players to suit up in celebrity softball?

 Larry Fitzgerald

 How’s this for a convenient segue?
-The person who ranks second behind Rice on the all-time NFL receptions list, Fitzgerald, has also been able to hold his own on the softball field.
+The person who ranks second behind Rice on the all-time NFL receptions and receiving yards lists, Fitzgerald, has also been able to hold his own on the softball field.
 Fitzgerald made his celebrity softball debut in the 2011 game in Arizona, the state where he became a legend for the football Cardinals, though he also returned in the 2014 game in Minnesota.
 Fitzgerald did play baseball growing up, though he was strictly a football player by the time he began high school.

 Drew Brees